Skip to content

 Our new employment models

-Our new ways of working are, ultimately, all about helping people stay employed and making sure we have the resources we need as a business.
-They’re also making sure we can meet the needs of an increasingly automated workplace, where jobs are broken into tasks and projects.
-And they’re promoting chances to learn and work differently – so that people can enjoy a rewarding working life, both now and in the future.
+Our new ways of working are, ultimately, all about helping people access word and stay employed while also making sure we have the resources we need as a business.
+They promote chances to learn and work differently – so that people can enjoy a rewarding working life, both now and in the future.

 U-Work

-U-Work gives employees the freedom and flexibility associated with contract roles with the security and benefits typically linked to permanent roles.
+U-Work gives employees the freedom and flexibility associated with contract roles with the security and benefits typically linked to regular employment.

 People in U-Work don’t have a fixed role.
 They work on varying assignments, and between assignments are free to do other things that are important to them.
 They get a monthly retainer and specially designed suite of benefits whether they’re working on an assignment or not.
-They can design work patterns that suit them – anything from a few days a week for a few months, to short, concentrated bursts of full-time with breaks in-between.
+Assignments can have varying work patterns – anything from a few days a week for a few months, to short, concentrated bursts of full-time with breaks in-between.
 And they get paid for each assignment when they’re working.

 This more flexible way of working brings many benefits.
 It helps people who want to reduce their working hours as they get older.
 It allows working parents to manage their time more effectively.
-And it allows people to travel or study without sacrificing their jobs.
+And it allows people to travel, study or work for other businesses while maintaining a meaningful connection with Unilever.

 U-Work benefits Unilever too.
 Managers have access to skilled people who are familiar with Unilever and can hit the ground running, avoiding the hidden costs of finding freelance workers and getting them up to speed.